polina13/HairSalon/README.md

 * Fork this repository from GitHub and rename it

-## Please Make This Better

-Please fork this repository and send a pull request if something in here could be better.

 ## Technologies Used

-Java, Spark, JUnit, FluentLenium, Velocity, Bootstrap
+Java, Spark, JUnit, FluentLenium, Velocity, Bootstrap, Database